pubky/pubky-nexus/docs/decentralization.md

 The core of decentralization.
 Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on **third-party** HSs — any HS other than the default (also called "external" or "non-default").
-For every monitored HS *except* the default, it pulls each hosted user's events per user via the HS user-events endpoint (hence "key-based" — keyed on each user's pubky).
+For every monitored HS *except* the default, it pulls each hosted user's events per user from the HS `/events-stream` endpoint (hence "key-based" — keyed on each user's pubky).
 Configured in `KeyBasedEventProcessorRunner::from_config`.